 There is no one right mindset during pregnancy.
-It’s important to remember that the journey to parenthood and pregnancy is a highly individual process.
+It’s important to remember that the journey to parenthood is a highly individual process.
 And while pregnancy can be filled with joy and excitement, it also can encompass a range of different emotions.
 We refer to this as the ambivalence of pregnancy, which simply means that it is perfectly normal and okay to experience opposing feelings at the same time, like both excitement and dread about the prospect of becoming a new parent.
 We assume that uncertainty only occurs in patients experiencing an unplanned pregnancy, but I have found that even parents that have been planning to become pregnant or obtained reproductive assistance technology, like IVF, may still feel panicked.
 For many, especially those who have an anxious baseline, prior history of loss, or difficulty conceiving, fears, and worries around miscarriage during the first trimester can feel overwhelming.
 There is also a significant rise of hormones during early pregnancy that can be both physically and emotionally taxing for expecting mothers.
 Being kind and accepting to yourself during this stage is the first step to navigating the emotions that show up.

 Talk to Family and Friends